MyOnlineStore/wiki-page-creator-action/README.md

 - [Credits](#credits)

 ## Common usage
-The action requires some content _markdown/wiki pages_ that must be generated on a previous step, and located into a specific folder.
+The action requires some content _wiki pages_ that must be generated on a previous step, and located into a specific folder.
 This action scans the folder, adds its files, and finally publishes them to the wiki.

 ## Breaking change